 A branded, value oriented gaming build for under $600.

 The new budget build now focuses on value, while still being capable of playing the latest games at 1080p, 60 FPS with appropriate settings.
-To achieve this, we utilize an older 2nd generation Ryzen 5 2600 processor, and the aging, but still very capable Radeon RX 570 8GB.
+To achieve this, we utilize AMD’s recently released Ryzen 3 3300X and the NVIDIA GeForce GTX 1650 Super 4GB.

 In terms of the rest of the build, specifications are very similar to our entry-level build with the exception of an upgraded case featuring tempered glass, and an upgrade to the SSD from 240 GB to 480GB.
 We believe this is a solid overall gaming machine for the price, and should deliver excellent 1080p gaming performance, even in modern triple-A titles.

-In terms of upgrade path, the first parts we’d upgrade are the RAM, increasing from 8GB to 16GB.
-Following that, we’d upgrade the cooler, as even a $30 investment here can help a lot with noise.
+In terms of upgrade path, the first parts is the cooler, as even a $30 investment here can help a lot with noise.
 Of course, additional storage is always an easy drop in upgrade that an increase quality of life greatly.
 Long-term, you can always drop-in a more powerful graphics card or even upgrade to a Ryzen 3rd-generation CPU such as the Ryzen 5 3600X or Ryzen 7 3700X.